cessen/tenthash/docs/design_rationale.md

 This is a common approach to make hash functions optimally fast across a range of input sizes, as exemplified by MurmurHash.
 If done properly, it's an excellent approach.

-I decided against this for TentHash because of TentHash's intended application (message digests) and its goal of simplicity.
-Generally speaking, small inputs (16 bytes or less) aren't the expected common case for TentHash, so adding complexity to squeeze more performance for those cases felt counterproductive.
+I decided against this because of TentHash's intended application (message digests) and its goal of simplicity.
+Small inputs aren't the expected common case for TentHash, so adding complexity to squeeze more performance for those cases felt counterproductive.

 ### Q. Why not process striped data in multiple independent lanes for faster SIMD execution?

-Some fast hashes do indeed take this approach.
-And it works really well for improving performance: since the lanes never interact until the end, you can run them perfectly in parallel.
+Some fast hashes do indeed take this approach, and it works really well for improving performance: since the lanes never interact until the end, you can run them perfectly in parallel.

-However, doing that reduces the collision resistance of the whole hash to that of a single lane.
-For example, if your lane size is only 64-bits wide, then using the striped-data independent-lane approach results in a hash with a collision resistance that's equivalent to a 64-bit hash.
+However, doing that effectively reduces the collision resistance of the whole hash to that of a single lane.
+For example, if your lane size is only 64-bits wide, then using independent lanes results in a hash with a collision resistance that's only reliably as good as a 64-bit hash.
 And this is true even if the lanes are mixed into e.g. a 256-bit digest at the end.
-So with small lane sizes the striped-data independent-lane approach isn't appropriate for a hash with TentHash's goals.
+So with small lane sizes this approach isn't appropriate for a hash with TentHash's quality goals.

 Using 128-bit lanes would be fine.
-However, as mentioned above, Skein's MIX function requires more rounds for sufficient diffusion at that size.
-Combined with the fact that the 256-bit version is already mostly parallelized by instruction-level parallelism on modern CPUs, there's a good chance that the two-lane approach with SIMD would actually be slower.
-And it's certainly a performance loss with a scalar implementation.
+However, the mix function requires more rounds for sufficient diffusion at that size.
+Combined with the fact that the 256-bit version is already mostly parallelized by instruction-level parallelism on modern CPUs, it's very likely that two lanes with 256-bit SIMD would actually be slower, and it's *certainly* slower with a straightforward scalar implementation.
+512-bit SIMD would likely be faster, but that doesn't seem worth the additional complexity given TentHash's goals.

-Lastly, keeping things to a single lane simplifies the implementation a little because you don't need to combine the lanes at the end.
+Lastly, keeping things to a single lane simplifies the implementation outside of the mix function as well because you don't need an extra step to combine the lanes at the end.

 ### Q. Why doesn't TentHash use multiple threads for faster hashing?